 - At this meeting, you will be given your official parade packet, which will include your entry number (location within the parade), maps, parking locations, and judging information.
 We will answer questions, only after we have gone over all the information in the packets.
-Please ask your questions when people are still there, as the answer may help them, as well.
-Please give us your courtesy by not leaving during this time, as it is very disruptive and noisy.
+Questions will be answered on an individual basis at the conclusion of the meeting.
 This is the only opportunity that the participants will have to ask questions and our only chance to stress the importance of having a safe parade.

 - Don’t rely only on passing out copies of your packets.
-You really need to meet with your group to discuss this information.
+You need to meet with your group to discuss lineup, parade participation, and de-staging plans.
 Make sure whoever attends the mandatory meeting can also relay this information to your group in a way that all involved will understand.

 Drivers of any and all vehicles in the parade areas must possess a valid driver’s license, be at least 18 years old, and possess all liability vehicle insurance.
 Drivers are prohibited from using cell phones during the parade.

 Each participating organization shall procure its own trailer and pulling vehicle.
 All trailers and pulling vehicles should be in top mechanical condition for maximum dependability.
 Any vehicle demonstrating mechanical or structural deficiencies that threaten to impede the parade will be removed immediately.

 The float must have a safety chain attached to the towing vehicle in addition to the hitch.